 Dance Commissions and Licensing

 The Junkman™ has always maintained a keen interest in working with dancers and choreographers.
 Throughout the years, he has composed and performed music with an extremely broad range of styles: from classical ballet to avant garde, from industrial to jazz.
-And he has collaborated with dance companies both large and small, including American Ballet Theatre, Dance Theatre of Harlem, Washington Ballet, American Dance Festival, The Kennedy Center, Ballet Manchester, Twyla Tharp Dance, Twyla Tharp, Murray Louis, Bella Lewitzky, Anna Licea, Donna Sternberg, Linda Swiniuch, Motion X, Eva Dean Dance, and Nederlands Dans Theater.
+And he has collaborated with dance companies both large and small, including American Ballet Theatre, Dance Theatre of Harlem, Washington Ballet, American Dance Festival, The Kennedy Center, Ballet Manchester, Twyla Tharp Dance, Twyla Tharp, Murray Louis, Bella Lewitzky, Anna Licea, Donna Sternberg, Linda Swiniuch, Motion X, Eva Dean Dance, and Introdans.

 His collaborations with dancers and choreographers involve a high level of sensitivity, ethics, humanity, attention to detail, and dedication to the ideas and goals of the collaboration.
 Always punctual and professional, The Junkman has worked in all settings, from focusing purely on the big picture to the micro management approach, in which each and every detail of movement and energy receive patient attention.